tony-albanese/nonnas-kitchen/README.md

 To generate the list, the map function is called which iterates over the objects in the list and constructions an **option** element and sets its value and text from the passed in objects list.
 Since the values are unique, they can be used as the key.

 + Reusable Modal
 This modal component can be called from multiple components to either display warnings to the user or ask for confirmation before an action takes place.
+The message, title, and handlers to handle click events on the button are passed in as props.
 ```
-function ModalAlert({show,  handleClose, onConfirm}) {
+function ModalAlert({show,  handleClose, onConfirm, title, message}) {
   return (
     <Modal show={show} onHide={handleClose} onClose={handleClose}>
     <Modal.Header closeButton>
-      <Modal.Title>Modal heading</Modal.Title>
+      <Modal.Title>{title}</Modal.Title>
     </Modal.Header>
-    <Modal.Body>Woohoo, you're reading this text in a modal!</Modal.Body>
+    <Modal.Body>{message}</Modal.Body>
     <Modal.Footer>
       <Button variant="secondary" onClick={handleClose}>
         Close
       </Button>
       <Button variant="primary" onClick={onConfirm}>
-        Confirm Delete
+        Delete
       </Button>
     </Modal.Footer>
   </Modal>